 5 things we learnt from The Truth About Menopause

 Smart, sexy, sophisticated – what’s not to love about Mariella Frostrup?
-She is one of my girl crushes so when I heard she was presenting The Truth About Menopause, I was there (well, I was the next day.
+She is one of my girl crushes so when I heard she was discussing HRT (hormone replacement therapy) on The Truth About Menopause, I was there (well, I was the next day.
 I’m a Celebrity was on the same time so…)

 Ultimately, though, if you listen to the likes of Women’s Hour or, you know, read there was very little new in this and nothing in-depth, although I was delighted to share similar menopause symptoms as La Frostrup.
 At last, we have something in common.